-Already at the pre-selection stage we assist clients with formulating and aligning an IT strategy that fits the digital finance and business strategy and building their future systems on the bases of Enterprise Architecture principles.
+Already at the pre-selection stage we assist clients with formulating and aligning an IT strategy that fits their digital finance and business strategy and building their future systems on the bases of Enterprise Architecture principles.
+We believe initial steps i.e. Data Flow Analysis, Process Mapping, Requirements Gathering, Low and High Fidelity Prototyping etc are essential in the success of an IT project and extends from ideation to concept.

 We help selecting the right solution and vendor by supporting a comprehensive vendor and solution selection process, drafting the respective tender documents and requirement catalogues, evaluate incoming offers, finalizing long- and short lists and organize and evaluate vendor and solution presentation and proposals.
 Upon the identification of a preferred vendor and solution, we assist clients in the respective negotiation process.
 For this latter service we also accept performance related pay components.